golemfactory/golem-docs/src/pages/docs/providers/yagna-cli-reference.md

 The provider has an embedded certificate keystore which is used to validate any additional permissions for the payload launched by the requestors.

-By default, it contains only Golem public certificate which allows executing [example app](https://handbook.golem.network/requestor-tutorials/service-development/service-example-6-external-api-request) and apps from trusted by Golem creators (certificates allow to verify incoming _Demand_'s [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest)).
+By default, it contains only Golem public certificate which allows executing examples in tutorials and apps from trusted by Golem creators.

 Run `ya-provider keystore --help` to see possible subcommands

 ### Domain whitelist

-The [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest) embedded in the Demands can specify a list of URLs that may get called by the services running on a Provider.
-If the manifest declares requests to URLs in domains that are not whitelisted, it must come with a [signature and app author's public certificate](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest).
+The [Computational Payload Manifests](golem/payload-manifest/index) embedded in the Demands can specify a list of URLs that may get called by the services running on a Provider.
+If the manifest declares requests to URLs in domains that are not whitelisted, it must come with a signature and app author's public certificate.
 By default, the domains `whitelist` consists of a curated set of public websites and APIs like GitHub, dockerhub or public Ethereum nodes.

 Run `ya-provider whitelist --help` to see possible subcommands.